What does “muzukashii” mean in Japanese?

 - shigoto – 仕事 (しごと) : a noun meaning ‘work’ in Japanese.

 - wa – は : a binding particle working as a case marker or topic marker.
-In the example, this is used after the noun phrase, “kono shigoto”, to make the subject in the sentence.
+In the example, this works after “kono shigoto” to make the subject in the sentence.

 This is a typical usage of “muzukashii”.
-When we want to say “difficult” in Japanese, it would be the best choice.
-In the example, it works as a complement.
-Like other adjectives, however, it can also work as a modifier before a noun.
-Actually, we can say “muzukashii shigoto” to mean ‘difficult work’ in Japanese.
-So, it can work in more or less the same way as the English adjective, “difficult”, does.
-It’s worth knowing, I think.
+In this example, it works as the complement in the sentence.
+Like other adjectives, however, it can also work as a modifier in front of a noun.
+For example, we can say “muzukashii shigoto” to mean ‘difficult work’ in Japanese.
+When we want to describe something difficult to do in Japanese, anyway, this i-adjective is a very good option.

-So far, I’ve explained “muzukashii” and how to use it through the example sentence.
+So far, I’ve explained the definition and meanings of “muzukashii” and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations.
 The first one is “muzukashikunai”.

 Below are the definition and meanings of “muzukashikunai”.

-- muzukashikunai – 難しくない (むずかしくない) : the nai form of “muzukashii”, meaning ‘not difficult’ or ‘not hard’ in Japanese.
+- muzukashikunai – 難しくない (むずかしくない) : the nai form of “muzukashii”, which means ‘not difficult’ or ‘not hard’ in Japanese.

 Grammatically, “muzukashikunai” consists of the following two parts: